carlsborg/dust/README.md

 Filter by tag:

-> dust$ showex tags=name:node*
+> dust$ showex tags=name:node\*

-Select a cluster to work with:
+Some setup - assign nodes to a cluster and name them:

 The 'use' command comes with three flavours : region, filter, and cluster; allowing you to select all nodes from a region, or using a filter, or using a cluster config respectively.

-> dust$ use filter tags=name:node*
+> dust$ use filter tags=\*groupName:SomeGroup    # filter nodes with tags where key=\*groupName and value=SomeGroup

-This selects nodes with the tag name=node*, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).
+This selects nodes with the tag \*groupName=SomeGroup, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).

-Edit and then use the saved cluster config with:
+Edit the cluster config file for nodenames if needed and then use the cluster with:

-> dust$ use cluster mycluster.yaml
+> dust$ use cluster NewClusterName

-Now you can perform cluster operations using names like worker1, worker2, etc.
+Now you can perform cluster operations targeting nodes with the local names and wildcards.

-Use all nodes in a region:

-> dust$ use region us-west-1

 ### Start a new cluster